o3de/o3de.org/content/docs/userguide/gems/builtin/physics.md

 ---
-description: ' Use the Physics Entities Gem to simulate physical events or to physicalize objects in your &ALY; game project. '
+description: ' Use the Physics Entities Gem to simulate physical events or to physicalize objects in your Lumberyard game project. '
 title: Physics Entities Gem
 ---
 # Physics Entities Gem {#gems-system-gem-physics}